Well•ness – noun, the state of being in good health, especially as an actively pursued goal.

 If you’ve been following us at Sunshine Retirement Communities for a while, you know that Wellness is more than just a health care buzzword.
 In fact, we’re so committed to helping our residents achieve an ongoing state of good health, we devote the entire month of August to the active pursuit of Wellness every year.

-Sunshine’s Wellness Month began with a Kickoff Party on August 1, where each community provided opportunities throughout the month for residents to learn Wellness practices from¬¬ local professionals based on four different categories – Get Informed, Get Fit, Get Restored and Give Back.
+Sunshine’s 6th Annual Wellness Month began with a Kickoff Party on August 1 at most of our 26 communities.
+As usual, each community has provided opportunities throughout the month for residents to learn Wellness practices from local professionals based on four different categories – Get Informed, Get Fit, Get Restored and Give Back.

 For those who have been watching life from the sidelines for a while, the thought of getting fit may seem daunting.
 But the payoffs of living a longer, healthier life are well worth it.
 The first step is to develop a good attitude and set achievable fitness goals.
 Then keep track of progress and get into a sustainable routine.
 To make things easier, residents are encouraged to buddy up with a friend to support and challenge each other, then switch things up and try new things together.
 Some of this month’s Get Fit offerings have included:

 Line Dancing and Arthur Murray Dance School.